Inferring the Dynamics of the State Evolution During Quantum Annealing: Experiments

 \subsection{Quasi-freezeout point}

-We observed in the previous subsections that each of the shapes of the energy evolution plots follows roughly the same pattern: After an initial phase, in which the current ground state stays mostly constant (Phase 1), a pronounced decline sets in (often at around one third of the anneal time).
-This phase of the steep decline (Phase 2) roughly lasts until about halfway during the anneal, after which the energies stabilize quickly.
+We observed in the previous subsections that each of the shapes of the energy evolution plots follows roughly the same pattern: After an initial phase, in which the energy of the state stays mostly constant (Phase 1), a pronounced decline sets in (often at around one third of the anneal time).
+The phase of the steep decline (Phase 2) roughly lasts until about halfway during the anneal, after which the energies stabilize quickly.
 This is followed by Phase 3, which consists of a relatively long stretch of time until the end of the anneal, in which the energy is roughly constant or is decreasing very slowly.
-Assuming the slope of the line that approximates the energy slicing plot of this phase is not too steep, in terms of a user specified threshold, we call the point of the anneal process at which the third phase starts a \textit{quasi-freezeout point (QFP)}.
+Assuming the slope of the line that approximates the energy slicing plot of this phase is not too steep (compared with a user specified threshold), we call the point of the anneal process at which the third phase starts a \textit{quasi-freezeout point (QFP)}.

-In order to break down the energy slicing plot into the three main phases described above, we fit a polyline (degree-one spline) using the Bayesian Optimization package of \cite{Bayesian-Optimization}, that consists of three main segments, corresponding to the three phases, and possibly a small number of shorter connecting segments, depending on the graph, to each slicing energy plot.
+In order to divide the energy slicing plot into the three phases described above, we fit a polyline (degree-one spline) using the Bayesian Optimization package of \cite{Bayesian-Optimization}, which consists of three main segments, corresponding to the three phases, and possibly a small number of shorter connecting segments, depending on the graph, to each slicing energy plot.
 Figure~\ref{fig:spline_freezeout} shows results of our fit.
 We consider both the Chimera Ising model of Section~\ref{sec:random_vs_optimized} and the Maximum Clique problem of Section~\ref{sec:optimizedMaxClique}, obtained with Algorithm~\ref{algo:genetic}.

-Fitting a spline to the slicing energies gives our method two advantages: First, if the slope of the third segment is not significantly different from zero, we conclude that the system has not frozen out prior to the end of the anneal.
-This will correspond to the case where a freezeout point does not exist for the system.
-The existence of a QFP can be made dependent on a threshold for the slope set by the user, which typically varies based on the problem being solved, the annealer hardware, and the purpose of the analysis.
-In our case, we consider a system "frozen out" if the slope of the last spline segment is less than $10$ degrees.